 Van Dixhoorn served as a pastor at Cambridge Presbyterian Church (UK) and then at Grace Presbyterian Church (Vienna, VA) for nine years.

-He has published The Larger Catechism: A Critical Text and Introduction as part of the Westminster Assembly Principal Documents Series through Reformation Heritage Books.
+He has published The Confession of Faith: A Critical Text and Introduction and The Larger Catechism: A Critical Text and Introduction as part of the Westminster Assembly Principal Documents Series through Reformation Heritage Books.